-The MES shall make arrangements for the candidate to take the assessment in hospitals or clinics.
-Such arrangements may be made only where the institution concerned gives the authorisation and provides the necessary facilities.
+Where the candidate is hospitalised in a recognised medical facility, the MES shall make arrangements for the candidate to take the assessment in that medical facility.
+Such arrangements may be made only where the medical institution concerned gives the authorisation and provides the required facilities for the conduct of the assessment.